norcams/docs-enduser/docs/terraform-part1.rst

 The example file can be downloaded here: :download:`basic.tf
 <downloads/tf-example1/basic.tf>`.

-The examples in this document has been tested and verified with **Terraform version 1.9.5**::
+The examples in this document have been tested and verified with **Terraform version 1.9.5**::

   Terraform v1.9.5